arillso/ansible.apt/README.md

 ## Description

-This role optimizes the package manager apt and sets various settings of the paketmanger under Debian/Ubuntu.
+This role optimizes the package manager apt and under Debian/Ubuntu.
+It can be determined how long the packages will be cached, how often he should check for updates and when he should install the updates automatically.

 ## Installation